 What Do I Eat?

 Many people ask me what I eat in a day while eating a plant-based diet and want to know what my typical day looks like in terms of food.
 The truth is, it’s always different but is pretty similar day-to-day.
 In short, I eat a plant-based diet full of nourishing plant foods and rich in nutrition.
 You can read my story here of how I got here by reading my health journey here.

-There’s no truth to the myth that it’s hard to eat healthy and plant-based while maintaining a budget; I main a strict one every single week and still have a fridge and pantry full of plant-based ingredients.
-I clip coupons weekly, use savings apps, and I check store sales both in-store and online to save even more money.
-I try to tell everyone that there are also SO many different ways you can approach a plant-based lifestyle, and there’s no “right or wrong” way to eat a compassionate, healthy diet no matter what your budget is.
+There’s no truth to the myth that it’s hard to eat healthy and plant-based while maintaining a budget; I main a strict one every single week and still have a fridge, freezer, and pantry full of healthy, whole foods.
+I also clip coupons weekly, use savings apps, and I check store sales both in-store and online to save even more money.
+I simply prioritize buying and eating real food without chemicals, preservatives, and artificial ingredients.

 I normally shop at Target or Walmart each week, online at Vitacost or Amazon (where dry goods are normally much cheaper), and I love to shop for organic foods as much as possible.
-Whole Foods’ 365 brand (naturally GMO-free and often organic) which is often just as cheap as Walmart, believe it or not, so if I get a chance to splurge for a trip to Whole Foods, I definitely will.
+Whole Foods’ 365 brand (naturally GMO-free and often organic) is often just as cheap as Walmart on many items, believe it or not, so if I get a chance to splurge for a trip to Whole Foods, I definitely will.
 Trader Joe’s and Costco are also great places to save money on healthy, organic, whole foods.
 I personally love Target’s Simply Balanced line of fruits and vegetables (especially their frozen options) along with Walmart’s organic Great Value line.
 I also shop online for dry goods where I can often get better deals and discounts.

 What You’ll Find in My Kitchen Most Days: